kenlowrie/portfolio/README.md

 # portfolio
-This is my online portfolio website that is published on <a href="https://klowrie.net/cs" target="_blank">klowrie.net</a>.
+This is my online portfolio website that is published on [klowrie.net](https://klowrie.net/cs).

 I put this together to make it easier for prospective clients to learn about my background and experience.
 A little easier to just shoot a link to this site instead of writing out a long email or other summary.
 It's a work in progress, and probably always will be.